SwagataRoy98/SwagataRoy98/README.md

 - 👋 Hi, I’m @SwagataRoy98
-- 👀 I’m interested in Machine Learning, Data Engineering, Data Science,
+- 👀 I’m interested in Data Engineering, Data Processing and Cloud technologies
-- 🌱 I’m currently learning NLU, Flask
+- 🌱 I'm fluent in Flask, Django, SQL, PLSQL
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me --- r.swagata2016@gmail.com
+- 📫 How to reach me --- r.swagata98@gmail.com

 <!---
 SwagataRoy98/SwagataRoy98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.